Client recipes

 Replace YOUR_API_KEY with your actual Stable Baseline API key.
 The server should connect automatically — you'll see a green status indicator.

-Tip: Warp supports sharing MCP servers with teammates via Warp Drive.
-Once you've configured Stable Baseline, your team can use the same server configuration.
+Warp supports sharing MCP servers with teammates via Warp Drive.
+Once you've configured Stable Baseline, your team can use the same server configuration without repeating the setup.

 Once the MCP server is connected, open Warp's AI agent and type: